RNNSNTS/ConversorBR/README.md

 # ConversorBR

 Description.
-The package package_name is used to:
+The package ConversorBR is used to:
 	Converter unidades de medidas americanas para unidades de medidas usadas no Brasil.
 	Funções:
 	altura